PLMUN-CITCS/2025-ADVDBMS-LAB007/README.md

-2025-ADVDBMS-WK02S0E02
+2025-ADVDBMS-WK02S0E05
 Week 02 - Review on Database Concepts

-Exercise # 04 - Guided Coding Exercise: Creating Tables with Primary and Foreign Keys
+Exercise # 05 - Guided Coding Exercise: Querying Data with SELECT, FROM, and WHERE Clauses

 ## **Instructions**